I’m learning to preach.

 And so, I’m learning to preach.

 In this process it has been important to me to hear what other women have to say about preaching.
-I’m sure that at some point I will read Haddon Robinson and other traditional books on the subject, but right now I’m hungry to hear the experiences of women preachers.
+I’m sure that at some point I will read some more traditional books on the subject, but right now I’m hungry to hear the experiences of women preachers.

 Here are some resources that have been helpful on this journey.